 Our partners and supporters

-Integrinet, in the form of Alistair Prentice, provide ongoing IT support to English for Women.
+Integrinet, in the form of Alistair Prentice, provides ongoing IT support to English for Women.
 Alistair’s ability to get the English for Women technology up and running, often at very short notice, is nothing short of miraculous, and an invaluable donation to the project.

 Navigation Web produced the English for Women website as a donation to the project and we are very grateful for the work that was invested in it.